HTTPArchive/almanac.httparchive.org/src/content/en/2019/javascript.md

 ```<insert graphics of metric 01_08>```

-[jQuery](https://jquery.com/), the most widely used JavaScript library ever created, is used in
+[jQuery](https://jquery.com/), the most popular JavaScript library ever created, is used in
 **85.03%** of desktop pages and **83.46%** of mobile pages.
 The advent of many Browser APIs and
 methods, such as [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and
 [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector),